Electronic Yellow Pages: Migration of Physical Publishers to Electronic Yellow Pages

 Electronic Yellow Pages or Online Yellow Pages use software to quickly edit and change online content for display on the internet.
 Printed Yellow Pages or business directories often discontinue publication to limit printing costs and instead publish directly to the internet as a web directory.
 Online yellow pages or directories continue publishing online because advertisers pay for the visual exposure from those who read or use these online publications on the internet.
-Publishers or people that create these online directories create software with their own resources or use opensource or Off-the shelf software to build their website or online directory.
+Publishers or people that create these online directories create software with their own resources or use open-source or off-the-shelf software to build their website or online directory.
 Banana Pages was an online directory function built with their own resources.
 The cost of online yellow pages or online directory software is limited compared to the large cost of physical printing and distribution of a phone book or directory of information.